cunnie/docs/concourse.md

 For those interested, our sample Concourse manifest was derived from Concourse's official sample *bosh-init* [manifest](https://github.com/concourse/concourse/blob/master/manifests/bosh-init-aws.yml) and modified as follows:

-* added an nginx release to avoid the cost of an ELB ($219.14/year <sup>[[ELB-pricing]](#ELB-pricing)</sup> ).
+* added an nginx release to provide SSL termination (i.e. HTTPS) while bypassing the need for an ELB ($219.14/year <sup>[[ELB-pricing]](#ELB-pricing)</sup> ).
-This was also why we opened up ports 80 and 443.
+This was also why we enabled ports 80 and 443 in our AWS Security Group.
-* removed all but the _tsa_ and _atc_ jobs (in the concourse release).
-We don't need the _baggageclaim_ or _groundcrew_ jobs because we have no local workers (we only need workers if we're running containers, which would be overly ambitious on a t2.micro instance).
-Note: we will provision workers in a follow-on blog post.
+* added a postgres job and configured our Concourse server to use that instead of Amazon RDS in order to eliminate RDS charges, but we suspect the savings to be insignificant.
 * configured the web interface to be publicly-viewable but require authorization to make changes
 * added our remote worker's public key to *jobs.properties.tsa.authorized_keys*